wery0/huffman-archiver/README.md

 # haffman-archiver
-This archiver uses Huffman codes.
+This is CLI archiver, based on Huffman's coding.

 # How to use
 Archiver maintains the following comands: